 Annoyingly, it doesn’t remember any adjustments you make when alternating between its six pre-set colour profiles, resulting in a lot of unnecessary fiddling when you switch modes.
 Cinema was by far the most accurate one of the lot, so I’d stick with that if you want to keep things simple.
 If you suffer from eye strain, you’ll also appreciate Asus’ various ultra-low blue light options.
 This will have a natural knock-on effect on the monitor’s colour accuracy, but your eyes will thank you for it after a late-night Destiny 2 raid.

 Admittedly, I could do without the Nvidia 3D Vision support and rather hideous crosshair and timer overlays that come as part of the PG248Q’s ‘GamePlus’ package, but put that aside and you’re still left with a highly capable gaming monitor.
 The only hurdle is the fact it costs £399 / $399.
 I’d prefer a slightly more colour accurate monitor for that kind of money, especially if you’re going to be using it for any kind of video work or photo editing.
 Indeed, the successor to my trusty AOC Q2770PQU, the Q2775PQU, currently goes for £359, and that buys you a 27in screen with near picture-perfect image quality and a 2560×1440 resolution.
-It doesn’t have a high refresh rate or G-Sync support, but I’d say it’s a better overall buy.
+It doesn’t have a high refresh rate or G-Sync support, but in terms of overall image quality, I’d say it’s a better overall buy.